ksarkies/XBee-Acquisition/Development/XBee-firmware-nartos/README.md

 makefile) and passes it to the source files.
 This variable must then be used in the defines.h header to incorporate the appropriate MCU specific defines file.

-This code is outdated and may need to be modified if the scheduler approach is to be used.
+This code has been abandoned and is outdated and will need to be modified if the scheduler approach is to be used.
+It needs modification before it will compile.

 K. Sarkies
 7 December 2016